bcgov/moh-prime/documentation/HpdidLookup-API.md

     ]
 }
 ```
+In the case the enrollee is past their renewal period and has also reported an indefinite absence, PRIME will return a status of `Indefinite absence`.

 Lastly, due to privacy issues, in the very rare cases that a PRIME enrollee has more than one licence, for each licence, the licence-related information would be blanked-out and a licence-level Boolean field `redacted` would be set to `true`, e.g.
 ```